daneroo/setup-osx-dev/README.md

 Now I think I will use JSLintmate (straight npm install dependant), and get a similar thing working with jsbeautifier, which will take the editors indent into account..

+**Conslusions**:

+**JSTools** works well, but beautifier is out of date, only has JSLint, and jslint doesn't climb file tree for config.

+**subtleGradient/javascript-tools.tmbundle**, don't remember why I stopped using it.
+Check again.

 * TextMate 3rd party bundles
     * Remove JSLintmate
     * Install [Javascript Tools by subGradient](https://github.com/subtleGradient/javascript-tools.tmbundle)